lucymait/Nutrifix/README.md

 ## Brief

 - Work in a team, using **git to code collaboratively**.
-- **Build a full-stack application** by making your own backend and your own front-end
+- **Build a full-stack application** by making a backend and a front-end
-- **Use an Express API** to serve your data from a Mongo database
+- **Use an Express API** to serve data from a Mongo database
-- **Consume your API with a separate front-end** built with React
+- **Consume the API with a separate front-end** built with React
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
-- Front-end built with React
-- Have several components - At least one classical and one functional.
+- Have several components - At least one classical and one functional
-- The app should include a router - with several "pages".
+- The app should include a router - with several "pages"
-- **Be deployed online** so it's publicly accessible.
+- **Be deployed online** so it's publicly accessible

 ## Technologies Used